 - University of Southern Queensland - Toowoomba (USQ)

-- University of the Sunshine Coast - Fraser Island (USC)
+- University of the Sunshine Coast - Fraser Coast (USC)

 - University of the Sunshine Coast - Gympie (USC)

 - University of the Sunshine Coast - Sunshine Coast (USC)

 - School of Chemistry and Molecular Biosciences (SCMB)